AdaCore/gnatstudio/docs/users_guide/main_window.rst

 .. index:: command line; -P
 .. index:: project; startup

-When it starts, GPS is looking for a project file to load, so that it knows where to find the sources of your project.
-This project is in general specified on the command line (via a :command:`-P` switch).
-Alternatively, if the current directory only contains one project file, GPS will select it automatically.
+When GPS starts, it looks for a project file to load so that it knows where to find the sources of your project.
+This project is often specified on the command line (via a :command:`-P` switch).
+If not, and the current directory contains only one project file, GPS selects it automatically.
-Finally, if you specify the name of a source file to edit, GPS will load a default project and start the editing immediately. if no project file can be found, GPS displays a welcome dialog, which gives you the following choices:
+Finally, if you specify the name of a source file to edit, GPS loads a default project.
+If GPS can't find a project file, it displays a welcome dialog, giving you the following choices:

 :guilabel:`Create new project from template`

-  If you select this option and then click the :guilabel:`OK` button, GPS will launch an assistant to create a project using one of the predefined project templates.
-This makes it easy to create GtkAda-based applications, or applications using the Ada Web Server, for instance.
+  Selecting this option and clicking the :guilabel:`OK` button launchs an assistant to create a project using one of the predefined project templates.
+This makes it easy to create GtkAda-based applications, or applications using the Ada Web Server, for example.

 .. index:: project; default

 :guilabel:`Start with default project in directory`

-  If you select this option and click on the :guilabel:`OK` button, GPS will first look for a project called :file:`default.gpr` in the current directory and load it if found.
-Otherwise, it will copy in the current directory the default project found under :file:`<prefix>/share/gps/default.gpr` and load it.
-GPS will remove this temporary copy when exiting or loading another project, if the copy has not been modified during the session.
+  Selecting this option and clicking the :guilabel:`OK` button causes GPS to look for a project called :file:`default.gpr` in the current directory and load it if found.
+Otherwise, it copies into the current directory the default project found it :file:`<prefix>/share/gps/default.gpr` and loads it.
+GPS removs this temporary copy when exiting or loading another project if the copy has not been modified during the session.

-  The default project will contain all the Ada source files from the given directory (assuming they use the default GNAT naming scheme :file:`.ads` and :file:`.adb`).
+  The default project will contain all the Ada source files from the specified directory (assuming they use the default GNAT naming scheme :file:`.ads` and :file:`.adb`).

-  If the current directory is not writable, GPS will instead load directly :file:`<prefix>/share/gps/readonly.gpr`.
-In this case, GPS will work in a degraded mode, where some capabilities will not work (such as building and source navigation).
-This project does not contain any sources.
+  If the current directory is not writable, GPS instead loads :file:`<prefix>/share/gps/readonly.gpr`.
+In this case, GPS works in a degraded mode, where some capabilities (such as building and source navigation) will not work.
+This project will not contain any sources.

 .. index:: project; wizard

 :guilabel:`Create new project with wizard`

-  Selecting this option and clicking on the :guilabel:`OK` button will start a wizard allowing you to specify most of the properties for a new project.
-Once the project is created, GPS will save it and load it automatically.
+  Selecting this option and clicking on the :guilabel:`OK` button starts a wizard allowing you to specify most of the properties for a new project.
+Once the project is created, GPS saves it and loads it automatically.
 See :ref:`The_Project_Wizard` for more details.

   There are several kinds of wizards, ranging from creating a single project, to creating a set of project that attempt to adapt to an existing directory layout.
 The list of pages in the wizard will depend on the kind of project you want to create.

-  One of the wizard, :guilabel:`Project Tree`, will try and import a set of sources and object files, and attempt to create one or more project files so that building your application through these project files will put the objects in the same directory they are currently in.
-If you have not compiled your application when launching this wizard, GPS will create a single project file and all object files will be put in the same object directory.
+  One of the wizards, :guilabel:`Project Tree`, tries to import a set of sources and object files and attempt to create one or more project files so building your application through these project files puts the objects in the same directory they're currently in.
+If you haven't compiled your application when launching this wizard, GPS creates a single project file that puts all object files in the same object directory.
 This is the prefered method when importing sources with duplicate file names, since the latter is only authorized in a single project file, not across various project files.

 .. index:: project; load existing project

 :guilabel:`Open existing project`

-  You can select an existing project by clicking on the :guilabel:`Browse` button, or by using a previously loaded project listed in the combo box.
+  You can select an existing project by clicking on the :guilabel:`Browse` button or by using a previously loaded project listed in the combo box.
 When a project is selected, click on the :guilabel:`OK` button to load this project and open the main window.

 :guilabel:`Always show this dialog when GPS starts`

   If unset, the welcome dialog won't be shown in future sessions.
-In this case, GPS will behave as follows: it will first look for a :command:`-P` switch on the command line, and load the corresponding project if present;
-  otherwise, it will look for a project file in the current directory and will load it if there is only of them; if no project file was loaded, GPS will start with the default project, as if you had selected :guilabel:`Start with default project in directory` in the welcome dialog.
+In this case, GPS behaves as follows: it first looks for a :command:`-P` switch on the command line and loads the corresponding project if so; otherwise, it looks for a project file in the current directory and loads it if there is only one; if no project file was loaded, GPS starts with the default project, as if you had selected :guilabel:`Start with default project in directory` in the welcome dialog.

   .. index:: preferences; display welcome window

   To reset this property, go to the menu :menuselection:`Edit --> Preferences`.

 :guilabel:`Quit`
-  If you click on this button, GPS will terminate immediately.
+  If you click on this button, GPS terminates immediately.

 .. index:: tip of the day
 .. index:: windows; tip of the day